Vasile Stroescu: Final works in activism and death

-With his final donation of land, Stroescu renounced his manor in Brînzeni to set up an agricultural and technical school.
-His prewar fund for ASTRA's public libraries, comprising 25,000 Kronen in 1914, was supplemented by the Transylvania's Directing Council and put to use in 1920.
-Before his death in Bucharest on April 14, 1926, Stroescu served in Senate, representing a Transylvanian constituency.
+In April 1926, after taking one of his usual walks through downtown Bucharest, Stroescu fell ill with a cold, which then sparked bronchitis.
+One of his last visitors, Lupu, insisted that he be committed at Elisabeta Sanitarium, but, despite the doctors' efforts, he died there on April 14.
 His funeral service was held on April 17 at the Orthodox White Church on Calea Victoriei, and witnessed orations by priest Ioan Lupaș, who was also the incumbent Minister of Health, and by Patriarch Miron Cristea; the following day, a memorial service was held at Sibiu Cathedral.
 Reportedly, Stroescu had wanted to be cremated and have his ashes scattered all over Romania.
 He was instead awarded a state funeral at Bucharest's Sfânta Vineri Cemetery.
 His tomb there was later decorated with a bust by the Moldavian Mihai Onofrei, and a Bucharest street was renamed after him.
 The funeral itself was attended by his former colleague and rival Iorga.
-He noted delegates of all those who had been helped by the deceased—the church, the Bessarabian Peasantists, and the nationalists—but also that the establishment itself was absent.
+He noted delegates of all those who had been helped by the deceased—the church, the Bessarabian Peasantists, and the nationalists—but also that the political establishment itself was absent.
 In his obituary, Iorga referred to Stroescu as a "great charitable man and generous benefactor".
 Other obituaries appeared during the following week.
-They included front-page editorials in Universul, Gazeta Transilvaniei, Telegraful Român, Cuvântul Ardealului and (penned by Ghibu) Biruința, with additional coverage in ASTRA's Societatea de Mâine.
+They included front-page editorials in Universul, Telegraful Român, Cuvântul Ardealului, Gazeta Transilvaniei, and (penned by Ghibu) Biruința, with additional coverage in ASTRA's Societatea de Mâine.